quixio/quix-cli/docs/cli-local-debug.md

     !!! question "How to ensure that your local application is pointing to your local pipeline broker?"

-        The SDK Broker configuration is just the broker you use when your run the application locally outside the pipeline.
+        The SDK Broker configuration is the broker you use when you run the application locally outside the pipeline.

-        Get your check it by running:
+        Verify it by running:

-        ```
+        ```bash
         quix status
         ```

-        And look for this line:
+        Look for this line:

         ```
         SDK Broker configuration:   Local (localhost:19092)
         ```

-        If you see something else and want a quick fix, please run:
+        If you see something else and want a quick fix, run:

-        ```
+        ```bash
         quix sdk broker set localhost:19092 --enable
         ```